Devils Postpile National Monument

 Devils Postpile National Monument is a U.S. national monument located near Mammoth Mountain in Eastern California.
-The monument protects Devils Postpile, an unusual rock formation of columnar basalt, "all closely and perfectly fitted together like a vast mosaic."
-The monument encompasses 798 acres and includes two main attractions: the Devils Postpile formation and Rainbow Falls, a waterfall on the Middle Fork of the San Joaquin River.
+The monument protects Devils Postpile, an unusual rock formation of columnar basalt, "all closely and perfectly fitted together like a vast mosaic", and Rainbow Falls a waterfall on the Middle Fork of the San Joaquin River, which are also the two main attractions.
+The monument encompasses 798 acres.
 In addition, the John Muir Trail and Pacific Crest Trail merge into one trail as they pass through the monument.
 Excluding a small developed area containing the monument headquarters, visitor center and a campground, the National Monument lies within the borders of the Ansel Adams Wilderness.